Coroners Court New South Wales

 An inquest is a court hearing where the Coroner considers evidence to determine the identity of the deceased and the date, place, manner and cause of death of the deceased.
 At this hearing, the Coroner may call witnesses to give evidence of their knowledge of the circumstances of the death.

-You may request in writing that an inquest be held and your reasons why, however the Coroner will only take this into account when deciding whether to hold an inquest.
+You may request in writing that an inquest be held and your reasons why, and the Coroner will take this into account.
+However, the final decision on whether to hold an inquest or not rests with the Coroner.

-If an inquest is held you will be advised prior to the inquest of the date and location of the inquest.
-In most case inquests are open to the public however on some occasions the Coroner may close the court or prohibit the publication of certain material.
+If an inquest is held you will be advised well in advance of the date and location.
+In most cases, inquests are open to the public however on some occasions the Coroner may close the court or prohibit the publication of certain material.

 At the end of the inquest the Coroner will make a 'finding'.
 This is a different document from the post mortem report.
 The finding can vary in length, from a single page to many pages for a case involving an inquest.
 The finding will be sent to the Senior next of kin, and other people as directed by the Coroner.
 See recent coronial findings.